 The head of the Catholic Church, Pope Innocent III, called a formal Crusade against the Cathars of the Languedoc region and appointed a series of military leaders to head his Holy Army.

 From 1208, a war of terror was waged against the indigenous population of the Languedoc and their rulers.
 In modern terms, it was nothing short of genocide.

 Within a few years the first papal Inquisition, manned by the Dominican Order of monks, was established explicitly to wipe out the last remnants of resistance.

 The Languedoc started its long economic decline from one of the richest regions of Europe to become the poorest region in France; and the language of the area, Occitan began its descent from the foremost literary language in Europe to a regional dialect.

-Our farm and local town of Mirepoix lie right in the heart of what was once Cathar country.
+Our farm and local village of Chalabre lie right in the heart of what was once Cathar country.